 All BA/MD students admitted into the Program are expected to attend a BA/MD Orientation to provide more in depth Program information and participate in cohort building exercises.
-BA/MD Orientation does not have any fees associated.
-Overnight accommodations for students are paid by the Program.
+The BA/MD Orientation does not have any fees associated.
+The BA/MD Orientation is Thursday, June 3rd and will be hosed through virtually through Zoom from 10 am - 12:30 pm.
+Zoom login details will be shared via email.